 The gross revenue of the Company on stand-alone basis reported a growth of 12.7% inFY2017.
 The consolidated net revenue of the Company during FY2017 from continuedoperations recorded a growth of 9.4% and stood at 16120 crore.

-Your Directors are pleased to present their Seventy Ninth Annual Report on the businessand operations of the Company (or "CG") alongwith the audited accounts for thefinancial year ended 31 March 2016.
+Your Directors are pleased to present their Eightieth Annual Report on the business andoperations of the Company along with the Audited Financial Statements both Standalone andConsolidated for the financial year ended31 March2017.

 THE YEAR IN RETROSPECT

-The Stand-alone and Consolidated financials of the Company represents the continuingoperations for the year ended 31 March 2016.
-The operations assets and liabilities of thediscontinued operations have been presented under separate head.
+The Stand-alone and Consolidated Financial Statements of the Company represent thecontinuing operations for the year ended 31 March 2017.
+The discontinued operations havebeen presented under a separate head.

-Consolidated loss before tax from discontinued operations increased to Rs.(343) crorefrom Rs.(182) crore in the previous year an increase of 88.7%.
+Consolidated loss before tax from discontinued operations increased to 1(612) crorefrom 1(492) crore in the previous year an increase of 24.4%.

-The Sales and Profit Before Interest and Tax (PBIT) of the respective Business Groupscompared with last year are given in Table 1.
+Details of Sales and Profit Before Interest and Tax of the respective Business Units incomparison with the previous financial year are given in Table 1.
 Further Table 2highlights details of the Financial Performance of the Company for the continuingoperations for the year ended 31 March 2017.

 DIVESTMENTS AND OTHER DEVELOPMENTS